 If you have difficulty coping with stress, consider seeking help from a therapist.

 If you suffer from long-term medical conditions such as diabetes, multiple sclerosis (MS), and Peyronie’s, your doctor may prescribe a medication to treat it.
-Your doctor may consider changing your medication if you experience reduced penile sensitivity as a result of the side effects of a certain medication.
+Your doctor may consider changing your medication if you experience reduced sensitivity as a result of the side effects of a particular drug.

-While lube can be helpful, using too much can hinder sensitivity.
-To create more friction, try reducing the amount of lube you use or going without it altogether.
+While lube can be helpful, too much can decrease sensitivity.
+Try reducing your lube or going without it to create more friction.
 This may allow for a more responsive and sensitive experience that could make it easier to reach orgasm.

 Changing your sex position can also increase friction and make sex more exciting.
-Different positions cause your partner’s body to move in new ways, which can create more sensation in your genitals.
-You can try having your partner put their legs together, lie on their stomach, or experiment with entirely new positions.
+Different positions cause your partner’s body to move in new ways, which can create more sensation in your genitals and increase sensitivity.
+You can try having your partner put their legs together, lie on their stomach, or experiment with entirely new positions to boost sexual satisfaction.

-In order to have a healthy and satisfying sexual relationship, it is important to communicate with your partner about their needs and desires.
+To have a healthy and satisfying sexual relationship, it is essential to communicate with your partner about their needs and desires.
 Taking the time to ask what your partner needs can make a big difference in the quality of your sexual experiences together.

-Perhaps your partner needs some time to relax before moving onto sexual activity, or maybe they prefer more foreplay that focuses on other areas of their body to help get them in the mood.
+Perhaps your partner needs some time to relax before moving on to sexual activity, or maybe they prefer more foreplay that focuses on other areas of their body to help get them in the mood.
 Alternatively, they may want to stop altogether.
-It’s important not to be afraid to ask and have an open and honest conversation with your partner about what they need in order to have a fulfilling and enjoyable sexual experience.
+It’s important not to be afraid to ask and have an open and honest conversation with your partner about what they need to have a fulfilling and enjoyable sexual experience.

 What if You Have a Hypersensitive Penis?

-Men who have a penis that is too sensitive may find it difficult to last long during sexual activity, and this may result in premature ejaculation (PE).
+Men who have a sensitive penis may find it difficult to last long during sexual activity, and this may result in premature ejaculation (PE).
 According to the International Society of Sexual Medicine (ISSM), PE is characterized by the following:

 It is worth noting that these definitions are defined in terms of vaginal penetration.
 However, premature ejaculation can occur in any form of sexual activity that stimulates the penis.

-Over-the-counter sprays, creams, and wipes containing topical anesthetics like lidocaine or benzocaine may be used to decrease penis sensitivity.
-There are also “climax control” condoms that reduce penis sensation through a coating of a topical anesthetic or by using thicker-than-normal latex.
+Over-the-counter sprays, creams, and wipes containing topical anesthetics like lidocaine or benzocaine may be used to decrease sensitivity.
+There are also “climax control” condoms that reduce penile sensation through a coating of a topical anesthetic or by using thicker-than-normal latex.

-While it may not be the easiest conversation to have, seeking medical advice on any loss of penile sensitivity or other concerns about your sexual health is recommended.
+While it may not be the easiest conversation to have, seeking medical advice on reduced penile sensitivity or other concerns about your sexual health is recommended.

 The Bottom Line

 If you have a numb penis, things may not be going the way you planned them to.
-However, to rediscover your penile sensitivity, it’s important to figure out the exact cause of the problem.
-A bike or car accident, vigorous sex, or stroking your penis hard during masturbation, low T-levels, and side effects of medications are some of the common causes of penile sensitivity.
+However, to rediscover your penis sensitivity, it’s important to figure out the exact cause of the problem.
+A bike or car accident, vigorous sex, penis injury or excessive masturbation, low T-levels, and side effects of medications are some of the common causes of penile sensitivity.
 Take help from a doctor who can help you discover the underlying reasons for the problem.
 Consider making certain lifestyle modifications and try different treatments unless you find the one that actually works for you.

 References